Why “Kaboons” is the next Billion $ Franchise

 Now if we compare The Teletubbies, SpongBob SquarePants, der Maus and the Fabeltjeskrant Owl, with Kaboons, we have a winner!
 The creator has a unique history in being a professor and specialised in education.
 The kaboons is based on such a character who is teaching children and adults a language through idioms and humor.

 Why I know “Kaboons” is the next big multi Billion $ hit.

-I was a born a serial entrepreneur at the age of 4 years my family lived in Enschede The Netherlands.
-During a sunny day the neighbour came to visit my mom and asked her, do you know where your son is?
-Sure, my mom answered he is playing outside in the garden, the neighbour said: no, he is not.
+I was a born serial entrepreneur, at the age of 4 years my family lived in Enschede The Netherlands.
+During a sunny day the neighbor came to visit my mom and asked her, do you know where your son is?
+Sure, my mom answered he is playing outside in the garden, the neighbor said: no, he is not.
 My mother panicked and rushed in into the garden and started yelling my name out loud.
 The neighbour then pointed a finger at the local market which could be seen from our house and said that’s where I just saw your son.
 My mother rushed to the market and there I stood on this little box holding oranges in my hands.
 I was praising the fruit as the best healthy orange you could ever eat and the customers loved it.
 The salesperson knew my family and spotted me wandering around alone at the market after I escaped from my mother’s garden.
 He asked me to repeat a sentence about the oranges and stand on this little box, I was in instant success, except for almost causing my mom a heart attack.